Skip to main content

 External Coordination

-The DOE Hydrogen Program leverages the vast capabilities and experience of its stakeholders through cooperative partnerships.
-Coordination of these activities will be one of the keys to achieving national hydrogen and fuel cell technology program goals.
+The DOE Hydrogen Program leverages the vast capabilities and experience of its stakeholders through a variety of engagement mechanisms.
+Stakeholder input is vital to the effectiveness of the Hydrogen Program and coordination of efforts is key to achieving national clean hydrogen goals.

 State and Local Governments